Non-equilibrium dynamics of electron emission from cold and hot graphene under proton irradiation

-We first analyze the dependence of intensity and duration of the secondary electron current on the proton impact point and velocity, as a comparison with prior work \cite{kononov_anomalous_2021}.
-To do so, we choose proton velocities ranging from 6.2 to 80 keV for which Ref.\ \cite{kononov_anomalous_2021} reported large secondary electron yields on the entrance and exit sides.
-In addition, we include another velocity that is around the kinetic emission threshold, which is estimated to be 0.13\,--\,0.19 eV~\cite{kononov_anomalous_2021}, to investigate the effect of potential emission.
-Potential emission of secondary electrons occurs due to the potential energy release as the projectile neutralizes its charge state in the target.
-Although this process is more commonly discussed for highly charged ions~\cite{schwestka_charge-exchange-driven_2019, niggas_ion-induced_2022}, the potential energy stored in the proton (13.6 eV) is almost three times the work function of graphene (4.56 eV)~\cite{yu_tuning_2009,yan_determination_2012}, which exceeds the minimum requirement for Auger neutralization as a mechanism for potential emission \cite{baragiola_plasmon_2001}.

-The peak intensity of the secondary electron current in Fig.\ \ref{gchar} follows the same trend with proton kinetic energy as the secondary electron yield reported in Ref.\ \cite{kononov_anomalous_2021}.
-It increases as the proton kinetic energy decreases for the entrance side and the opposite is true for the exit side.
-The overall peak intensity is higher at the exit side compared to the entrance side, which also agrees with previous results~\cite{kononov_anomalous_2021}.
-Specifically, the peak intensity reaches a maximum at around 10 keV of proton kinetic energy for the entrance side and 80 keV at the exit side.
-This difference in maximum yield on the entrance and exit sides hints at different emission mechanisms.
-Potential emission is expected to be symmetric with respect to entrance and exit side, but secondary electrons due to kinetic emission preferably travel in the same direction as the proton due to momentum conservation.
-In Ref.~\cite{ritzau_electron_1998}, ratios of the yield at exit and entrance side range from 1 to 1.5 in a comparable velocity range for hydrogen irradiated thin carbon foils.
-In our simulation, the ratio of ranges from 1 to 2.75, which is slightly larger than the experiment.
-For the slowest proton studied in this work, the kinetic energy of about 0.2 keV is less than the kinetic emission threshold~\cite{kononov_anomalous_2021}, and Fig.\ \ref{gchar} shows a very small intensity of the secondary electron pulse corresponding to a small secondary electron current.
-Remarkably, even for this slowest proton, the yield ration is about 2.5 in our simulations.
+Our simulations show that the peak intensity of the secondary electron current in Fig.\ \ref{gchar} follows the same trend with proton kinetic energy as the secondary electron yield reported in Ref.\ \cite{kononov_anomalous_2021}: The overall peak intensity is higher at the exit side than the entrance side, with a maximum at around 10 keV for the entrance side and 80 keV for the exit side (see details in Sec.\ \ref{sec:sitotalemit} in the SI).
+Experimental ratios of the exit- and entrance-side yields range from 1 to 1.5 in a comparable velocity range for hydrogen-irradiated thin carbon foils \cite{ritzau_electron_1998}, slightly below our computed yield ratios of 1\,--\,2.75.